-Plate Heat Exchangers are typically offered in two types, Gasketed and Brazed.
-Gasketed Plate Heat Exchangers comprise a series of plates fitted with elastomeric gasket which are retained in a frame whereas Brazed Plate Heat Exchangers eliminates the gasketed joints, allowing for higher design pressures and temperatures.
+Plate Heat Exchangers are typically offered in two types: Gasketed and Brazed.
+Gasketed Plate Heat Exchangers comprise a series of plates fitted with elastomeric gaskets which are retained in a frame whereas Brazed Plate Heat Exchangers eliminate the gasketed joints, allowing for higher design pressures and temperatures.

-While protection for boilers in any installation is considered to be good practice the importance of maintaining water quality in the boiler circuit or the system circuit should not be forgotten.
+Protection for boilers in any installation is considered to be good practice, and therefore the importance of maintaining water quality in the boiler circuit or the system circuit should not be forgotten.

 The Water Treatment and Conditioning of Commercial Heating Systems Guide published by ICOM (Industrial and Commercial Energy Association), outlines the objectives of water treatment and pre-treatment to minimise the corrosion of system materials, to prevent the formation of mineral scale and prevent growth of microbiological organisms.
 Aimed at specifiers to maintenance contractors, it helps to identify best practice in water treatment.

-Fresh untreated water used to initially fill a system can contain oxygen and other compounds that if left untreated would present a risk to the longevity and efficiency of the system.
-Cleansing the system prior to installation and suitable post installation water treatment is considered as good practice.
+Fresh untreated water used to initially fill a system can contain oxygen and other compounds that, if left untreated, would present a risk to the longevity and efficiency of the heating system.
+Cleansing the system prior to installation and suitable post-installation water treatment is considered good practice.
 The ICOM guidance recommends the use of dosing pots which provide a means to introduce liquid chemicals such corrosion inhibitors or biocides into closed systems.
 The guidance highlights that water treatment is needed across both circuits in the installation.